 Aside from good wireless performance, you'll want to consider things such as comfort, battery life and weight (since you'll be wearing them for extended periods).
 And if you live in a noisy household, you might want to opt for a pair of wireless headphones with noise cancelling tech.
 They cost a bit more, but you'll be able to enjoy your favourite shows in peace.

 So what are the best wireless headphones for TV?
 To save you a lot of time and hassle, we've reviewed and rated all the best models below, ranging from budget to blow-out.
 Read on to upgrade your TV viewing experience.

 Sony's wireless noise-cancelling headphones are one of the most comfortable pairs of over-ears we’ve tested – and an ideal choice for TV box-set binges.
 They also sport Bluetooth 5.0, meaning they have an outstanding 40m indoor range.
 The quick-charging battery will come in handy too: a ten minute charge returns five hours of playback.
-The open, spacious soundstage provides plenty of room for sparkling vocals, ensure clear dialogue that can be heard above explosions or sound effects.
+The open, spacious soundstage provides plenty of room for sparkling vocals and ensures clear dialogue that can be heard above explosions or sound effects.
 If you're looking for a stereo home cinema experience that fits on your head, these talented Bluetooth cans should be top of your list.

 Read the full review: Sony WH-1000XM3